WebCoursify/webcoursify.github.io/content/1-DjangoBasic/3-Assignment.md

     make install

 to install dependencies.
+If you haven't done so, type <code>make load</code> to load some test data into the database for testing.
 Then type

     make 1_basic